Patton Oswalt on What the Golden State Killer Case Meant to Michelle

 "He quit the police force when he was caught shoplifting a hammer and dog repellant and he would break into house," he said.
 "Literally, you're shoplifting a hammer—are you shopping at the murder store?"

-However, the actor is confident that the arrest will help the authorities with more cases.
+However, the actor is confident the arrest will help the authorities with more cases.

 "Because he's been caught, now they can start linking him to all these others cases,' he said.
 "There's all this new evidence."

 Oswalt admitted he's been on "adrenaline and sleeplessness" since hearing about the news.
-Shortly after word of the arrest spread, he took to social media to post about the arrest.
+Shortly after word of the arrest spread, he took to social media to post about it.
 In one Instagram video, he stated, "I think you got him, Michelle."

 Watch the video to see his interview with Meyers.